animal-tree/Another-Version/2-Opposing-views.md

 <!--But before we come to the conclusion that Charles is caught "red-handed," he was very supportive as my advisor; and he was left-handed, I recall, like my grandpa.-->
 Charles was very supportive as my advisor.
 And he was left-handed, I recall.
 My grandpa was also left-handed.
 On the website, though, Charles *and his bosses/team*, were, <!--technically,--> red-handed.

+## Razor

+My grandpa gave me his razor when I was in high school, an electric razor.
+It was the first razor I ever had.
+I used it through high school and college, and until the fateful summer preceding my first PhD semester, it was the only razor I ever used.

+In the summer, 2017 (just before Dupilumab), my mom and I went to Finland to celebrate my graduation from "uni," my razor broke in the luggage.

+Towards the later part of that summer, I started growing out my beard for the first time, entirely independently.
+I never grew out my beard before that. <!--I did so on an intuition/sense that I should.-->

 <!--
 ### Uncanny beard premonition